DaleMargel/Web-Survey/Design/Approach.md

 - Code on client is not secure.
 - The web is really not that simple ...

+## My Choixe..
+PWA's have the most potential.

 [Next> Design / Technology Stack](TechStack.md)